kenkin360/nbd-vhdx/README.md

   - - - - /media/bin/bitlk-test.vhd
   - PARTUUID=bace284a-01 /root/bace284a-01.fvek bitlk /media/bin/bitlk-test.vhd
   ```
-    The third and fourth entry suggested the same file are actually redundant but what if we sometimes want to passthrough the entire device to a vm that `bitlk-test.vhd` is connected to without mapping any BitLocker partition in it?
+    The third and fourth entry suggested the same file is actually redundant but what if we sometimes want to pass through the entire device to a vm that `bitlk-test.vhd` is connected to without mapping any BitLocker partition in it?
 We may just comment the fourth entry out.
-On the other hand if there are more non-BitLocker partitions in `bitlk-test.vhd` we want to mount and describe with `/etc/fstab`, we may choise from entry thee - not to map the BitLocker partition -or- entry four - mount them altogether, then we may leave them as is or comment out them on our demand.
+On the other hand, if there are more non-BitLocker partitions in `bitlk-test.vhd` we want to mount and describe with `/etc/fstab`, we may choose from entry thee - not to map the BitLocker partition -or- entry four - mount them altogether, then we may leave them as is or comment out them on our demand.

 * /etc/fstab